 1. Battery draining fast

-Since the device was introduced and first purchases were made, many users reported heavy battery drainage on the Samsung Galaxy A51.
+Since the device was introduced and the first purchases were made, many users reported heavy battery drainage on the Samsung Galaxy A51.

 Even though the battery capacity paired with the Super AMOLED display should provide a significant Screen-on Time, the battery drains a lot, even when idle.
 The probable reason for this is the somewhat outdated Exynos 9611 (10nm).